RasterTreeEvent

 The

-property indicates what the event does.
+type property indicates what the event does.
 The following table

 lists its possible values: